mBartoldus/lowercase_v/README.md

 ## Credits
 As mentioned before, [gl-matrix](https://github.com/toji/gl-matrix) was the inspiration for much of this.
-Also, credits to William Rowan Hamilton for his exploration of quaternions, and numbers in general.
+Also, big thanks to William Rowan Hamilton for his exploration of quaternions, and numbers in general.